bike advocacy, bicycle tour, bicycle safety

 Lusaka International Airport is some 20 kilometers from the city centre.
 It’s a good idea to arrange transport prior to arrival as most taxis will be unable to accommodate a boxed bike.
 Expect to pay around US$20 or US$30 for transport to the city centre.
 Bringing a bike into Zambia is generally problem-free, though customs regulations are strict and a new and unused bike may be subject to import duties.
 You can avoid potential hassles by not arriving with a pristine and unused bike.

-The police and army of Zambia are typically friendly and on the whole honest and trustworthy.
 Along the border with the Democratic Republic of Congo and Angola you may be questioned as to your motives, but when it becomes clear you are a tourist you will be welcomed.
 Having quick access to your passport is a good idea as there are numerous army and police checkpoints where they like to check the validity of your visa.
 An invalid visa will attract a hefty fine, but visas can be extended in most provincial capitals.

 Roads and Maps

 Roads are generally poor other than the main international arteries.
 Some roads have been “all-weathered” and covered with rough gravel.
 Others have been neglected for decades and are deep in sand.
 Consequently, daily attainable distances can rarely be known with any certainty in advance so take this into consideration when route planning.
 There are currently no good maps covering Zambia.
-The Michelin Africa Central and South is acceptable, but woefully inaccurate in the more remote parts of the country.
+The Michelin Africa Central and South is acceptable, but sometimes inaccurate in the more remote parts of the country.
 In many areas route finding can be interesting.
 Beware that locals generally do not give accurate directions and distance estimates.

 During and immediately after the rains many roads are impassable or extremely difficult to pass.
 There are often no bridges across the numerous rivers that flow only during the rains – dug-out canoes must be used for the crossings.
 Roads in the Luangwa valley, in particular, are highly susceptible to the rains.